awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 # What's new in metrics<a name="upcoming-changes"></a>

 Thanks to your feedback, we've made changes to Amazon Connect metrics\.
-This topic gives you a overview of the improvements\.
+This topic gives you an overview of the improvements\.

 ## Upcoming change: 15 minutes interval for historical metrics reports<a name="metrics-changes-new-intervals-hmr"></a>